Tom has 17 years of experience as a commercial locksmith and over 20 years in door hardware distribution.

 Using Bitting Information

-In Figure 4, we flipped the key over and the manufacturer's name is prominently displayed.
+In Figure 3, we flipped the key over from Figure 2 and can see that the manufacturer's name is prominently displayed.
 We know the name on the key is the manufacturer of both the key and the lock.

 The information we have so far is:

 - Original manufacturer